CLIENTS & PROJECTS

 ROYAL COLLEGE OF ARTS (InnovationRCA)

-Business coach at the InnovateRCA incubator, advising product and lifestyle start-ups with their growth strategies; and participating as a judge at pitching events.
+Currently Entrepreneur In Residence for the new Creative Business Accelerator (CBA) , and business coach at the InnovateRCA incubator, advising product and lifestyle start-ups with their growth strategies; chairing discussion panels and participating as a judge at pitching events.

 LONDON COLLEGE OF FASHION